 One of the first sectors of the global economy to be severely disrupted by the coronavirus pandemic of 2020 was tourism.
 By April 2020, the International Air Transport Association (IATA) reported an “80 percent fall in flights worldwide while the World Travel & Tourism Council (WTTC) calculates that up to 75 million jobs in tourism and travel are currently at risk” (Ewing-Chow 2020, n.p.).
 Before this year, 1.326 billion international tourists travelled in 2017 (UNWTO, 2018) and the World Travel and Tourism Council (2017) had forecast that tourism would grow 4 percent annually until 2025.
 Now, declines in international tourist arrivals globally for 2020 are conservatively predicted at between 20 and 30 per cent by the World Trade Organization, but some “economists and tourism officials have indicated that the decline could be as high as 60 percent particularly in light of the extension of limitations on travel through the summer period” (Ewing-Chow 2020, n.p.).
 Ongoing health concerns until a vaccine is widely available, the decline in many travelers’ disposable incomes, the restructuring of airlines and reductions in service frequencies, and increased industry operating costs are all expected to contribute to an ongoing decline in tourism, possibly ending the era of cheap long-haul vacations.
 The sudden shift from “over-tourism” to fears of “non-tourism,” argue Gössling et al., indicates an unprecedented crisis for tourism, which “holds important messages regarding the resilience of the tourism system, also in regard to other ongoing crises that are not as immediate, but potentially more devastating than COVID-19, such as climate change” (2020: 3).

 As soon as governments realized the virus was traveling quickly with people on the move, one of the first steps they took was to control air travel tightly and stop cruise ship arrivals.
 Many countries began to close borders except for returning citizens, many of whom required emergency evacuation flights.
 This left tourists, and other international travelers such as students, scrambling to get home.
-Early outbreaks on the Diamond Princess cruise ship which was quarantined in Yokohama in February 2020, the Grand Princess cruise ship which was quarantined off the Port Oakland in March 2020, and the pair of Holland America ships, The Zaandam and the Rotterdam, which were repelled from ports in early April until Florida finally let them dock at Fort Launderdale, sent the industry into a tailspin.
-The quarantine of the cruiseliners might remind us of the return of medieval health security measures which were formerly used to halt plague.
+Early outbreaks on the Diamond Princess cruise ship which was quarantined in Yokohama in February 2020, the Grand Princess cruise ship which was quarantined off the Port Oakland in March 2020, and the pair of Holland America ships, The Zaandam and the Rotterdam, which were repelled from ports in early April until Florida finally let them dock at Fort Lauderdale, sent the industry into a tailspin.
+The quarantine of the cruise liners might remind us of the return of medieval health security measures which were formerly used to halt plague.

 The closure of international travel quickly led to the emptying of hotels, the closing of tourism sites, and a huge downturn in future bookings.
 The complete shutdown of Venice was especially striking, given its significance as a highly tourism-dependent destination and its recent bout of flooding.
 Soon the closure of major tourism destinations began to appear in eerily empty photos at sites such as the banks for the Seine in Paris, New York’s Times Square, and other usually crowded destinations.
 Other startling stoppages of annual travel included the massive cancelation of sports events around the world, and the social distancing of religious events such as the virtual Easter Mass broadcast by the Pope from an empty Vatican.